-A business logic attack or business logic exploit is when the legitimate business logic of a website is used to deliver an objective that is not in line with the purpose that was intended when it was created.
+A business logic attack or exploit is when the legitimate domain logic of a website is used to deliver an objective that is not in line with the purpose that was intended when it was created

-To provide a very simple example, on an eCommerce website, the business logic allows users to browse products and for each product the price and relevant details are displayed.
-This is standard business logic and is essential to enabling the user to exercise the objective of the application - that is, to decide whether they want to purchase the item.
+To provide a very simple example, on an eCommerce website, the business logic allows users to browse products and for each product, the price and relevant details are displayed.
+This is standard is essential to enable the user to exercise the objective of the application – that is, to decide whether they want to purchase the item.
 However, by viewing a product, an attacker can capture said product details, extract the prices and use them to price match against their own stock.